 Contracting in defence

-The civil service jobs website is a government website that may be helpful if you are looking for contract roles in the MoD.
-This job board lists both permanent and contract positions across a range of government departments as well as the MoD, such as the Ministry of Justice, National Crime Agency and the Department for Transport.
+The Ministry of Defence (MoD) offers contracts within aviation, engineering, technology, security and much more.
+The Civil Service website has a jobs section, that could be helpful if you’re looking for contract roles in the MoD.
+It lists both permanent and contract positions across a range of government departments, such as the Ministry of Justice, HM Revenue and Customs, and the National Crime Agency.

 Contracting as a medical professional